cynthisl/uw-mutmut-examples/README.md

   * Different combinations of the above for both sides

 ### Other infrastructure improvements

+Beyond adding more mutators, we also added a few functionality improvements to mutmut.
+One of the improvements was necessary to support the mutations we added, but it also helps extend mutmut to the posibility of more types of mutations.
+The other helps lay the groundwork for better analysis of the results of a mutation run, both for developers of mutmut and end users who are using mutmut on their own code.
+The infrastructure improvements we added were:

 * Multiple mutations per operator
   * This improvement was needed because our new mutators take the same node and mutate it multiple ways, but base mutmut could only make one mutation per node.